sahib/misc/debugging/slides.typ

     Example: Dani can work with the Pi a lot to debug the control system.
 There are many tools that are only accessible by ssh'ing to the device and their sole purpose is to provide introspection.
 Tools like those are as important as having automated tests!

+    This is also generally a good idea because you don't have to debug yourself anymore.
     ```
   )
 #commandment("Make it easy to debug")